sfwnisme/school-management-system/README.md

   - [x] `getAllSubjects`
   - [x] `deleteSubject`

+### Fri 11/10/2024

+- [x] update instructor data
+- [x] update departmen data
+- [ ] create select input UI Component
+- [ ] create new instructor
+- [ ] change the `user-update-form.tsx` file like the `instructor-update-form.tsx` file
+- [ ] display the supervisor and the manager in the tables of the departments and the instructors

 ### Backlog

+- [ ] disable the dashboard sidebar depends on the user role.
 - [ ] create a condition for every api request that invoked using the buttons to check if the requirements and the validation steps accomplished before invoking the request function ex: `updateUser(user:IUser)`
 - [ ] forget password endpoint with the code and email.
 - [ ] instructors udpate, create.